abe-winter/pg13-py/README.md

 **install** with `pip install pg13`
 **docs** at http://pg13.readthedocs.org/en/latest/

-pg13 is a SQL evaluator for python designed for testing.
-Normally when you want to test an application with database dependencies, you have three equally bad options:
+pg13 is a SQL ORM for python designed with first-class support for mocking & test.
+Normally when you want to test an application with database dependencies, you have three dangerous options:

 1. **artisanal mocking**: standard mocking frameworks make you specify the output of every DB call
- * bad because it's extra work, maintenance nightmare, and you're feeding the test the right answer
+ * bad because it's extra work, tough to maintain, and you're feeding the test the right answer
 2. **local db**: have a running copy of the database
- * bad because your tests are less portable and may have hidden inter-test data dependencies
+ * bad because your tests gain an external dependency (the DB) and may gain hidden inter-test data dependencies
 3. **everything but**: test everything but the DB interaction
  * bad because you're not testing a big part of your app